English used at an airport and travel agency

-Find a partner and practice having similar conversations.
+Find a partner and practice having similar conversations using English used at an airport.
 One partner can be the agent and the other the traveler.
 Have conversations at a travel agency, airport check-in, at the gate and at customs.

 |To find other conversation activities and dialogues for English used at airports take a look at:|